camunda/camunda-docs/versioned_docs/version-8.3/components/console/manage-organization/manage-users.md

 - **Developer**: Full access to Console, except deletion privileges.
 Full access to Operate, Tasklist, and Web Modeler
 - **Visitor**: Read-only access to Console, Operate, and Tasklist.
 Full access to Web Modeler, except deployment privileges

+Users with full access to Console can update clusters and toggle [auto-updates](/reference/auto-updates.md).

 Users can be assigned multiple roles.
 For example, a user can have the role of **Operations Engineer** and **Task User**, which gives them access to **Operate** and **Tasklist**.

 Users are invited to a Camunda 8 organization via their email address, which must be accepted by the user.
 The user remains in the `Pending` state until the invitation is accepted.